thomasdelgado/parse-cloud-debugger/README.md

 ///////////////////////////////////////////////////////////////////////////
   ```

-* 4.DEBUG into your IDE or cmd the "main.js" file for "my-parse-project"
+* 4.DEBUG into your IDE or cmd the "main.js" file from "my-parse-project"
-* 5.RUN into your IDE or cmd the "www.js" file for "demo-js" from "demo-js/bin" folder
+* 5.RUN into your IDE or cmd the "www.js" file from "demo-js/bin" folder
 * 6.Now your demo server should be up and running
 * 7.Navigate to "http://localhost:3000"
-* 8.See the Demo section for more details !
+* 8.See the DEMO section for more details !

 Demo
 =====================================================